sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

 - Each KVM has one management interface assigned an IP address reachable from SONiC DUT.
 - HAProxy Load Balancer proxies requests to 3 backend Kubernetes master nodes.

 In the case of a virtual SONiC DUT, the SONiC KVM and 4 new Linux KVMs for the Kubernetes master are all running on the Testbed Server (or host VM).
 Each KVM is connected to an internal management network, Linux bridge br1.
-Management network setup is described in [How to Setup High Availability Kubernetes Master for Virtual DUT](#how-to-setup-high-availability-kubernetes-master-for-virtual-dut) below.
+Internal management network setup for the virtual DUT is described in [How to Setup High Availability Kubernetes Master for Virtual DUT](#how-to-setup-high-availability-kubernetes-master-for-virtual-dut) below.

 Our setup meets Kubernetes Minimum Requirements to setup a High Availability cluster.
 The Minimum Requirements are as follows:
 - 2 GB or more of RAM per machine